innotommy/OAuthpaper-code/README.md

 ## Notice

 The script has a high number of false-positives rates.
 In our research, this has not been a problem since this was only the first step and, in the next one, we used an automated browser to click on the buttons detected by this script to check whether they are OAuth buttons or not.
 In this script, we prioritized not missing any OAuth button, even if this means having many false positives.
-If this script is used for other purposes, improving the blacklists to reduce the false-positives rate is recommended.
+Improving the blacklists to reduce the false-positives rate is recommended if this script is used for other purposes.

 # OAuth trigger validation